 In most indexed universal life insurance policies, the new cash value of this subaccount then becomes the baseline for the next year when calculating the amount that will be credited to your account.

-A monthly average of the performance of the subaccount is calculated and credited to the account at the end of each month, after taking into account the floor, cap, and participation rates.
+A monthly average of the performance of the underlying index the subaccount is attached to is calculated and credited to the account at the end of each month, after taking into account the floor, cap, and participation rates.

 The usage of cap and participation rates means that they don’t have to directly match the return of these indices, they simply need to generate enough money to pay the relevant amount of interest representing whatever fraction of the indices’ return the policy owes at the end of the year.